Techtesh/AWS-CLF-C01-test/Questions.md

 ### One benefit of On-Demand Amazon Elastic Compute Cloud (Amazon EC2) pricing is:

-- [ ] The ability to bid for a lower hourly cost.
+- [y] The ability to bid for a lower hourly cost.
 - [ ] Paying a daily rate regardless of time used.
 - [ ] Paying only for time used.
 - [ ] Pre-paying for instances and paying a lower hourly rate.